gopherchain/gopherchain/README.md

 </div>

 # Gopher Coin
-Blockchain based cryptocurrency written in Golang, for educational purposes only.
+Blockchain based cryptocurrency written in Golang.
+For educational and/or research purposes only.

 ## Download